Muromachi period: Shinto

 There was renewed interest in Shinto, which had quietly coexisted with Buddhism during the centuries of the latter's predominance.
 Shinto, which lacked its own scriptures and had few prayers, had, as a result of syncretic practices begun in the Nara period, widely adopted Shingon Buddhist rituals.
 Between the eighth and fourteenth centuries, Shinto was nearly totally absorbed by Buddhism, becoming known as Ryōbu Shinto (Dual Shinto).

+This doctrine held that the deities enshrined at the Inner and Outer Shrines of Ise corresponded to the two fundamental mandalas of esoteric Shingon Buddhism, the Womb Realm (Taizōkai) and the Diamond Realm (Kongōkai); Amaterasu herself was understood, through the doctrine of honji suijaku, as the "manifest trace" (suijaku) of the Buddha Mahavairocana (Dainichi Nyorai), her "original essence" (honji).
+Its most representative branches were Goryū Shintō, centered on the temple of Ninna-ji in Kyoto, and Miwa Shintō, centered on Ōmiwa-dera, both of which spread widely during the medieval period.

 The Mongol invasions in the late thirteenth century, however, evoked a national consciousness of the role of the kamikaze in defeating the enemy.
 Less than fifty years later (1339–43), Kitabatake Chikafusa (1293–1354), the chief commander of the Southern Court forces, wrote the Jinnō Shōtōki.
 This chronicle emphasized the importance of maintaining the divine descent of the imperial line from Amaterasu to the current emperor, a condition that gave Japan a special national polity (kokutai).
 Besides reinforcing the concept of the emperor as a deity, the Jinnōshōtōki provided a Shinto view of history, which stressed the divine nature of all Japanese and the country's spiritual supremacy over China and India.
 Buddhism, arriving in the 6th century, impacted education but did not replace Shinto.